czytelny/backlog/README.md

 # Backlog

 > Simple multiplatform desktop app for storing TODOs, ideas or backlog items.
-> You can organize them with boards.
+> You can organize them with boards as a plaintext or markdown.
 No dependencies, no internet connection required,
 > no external accounts.
 Sleek flow.

 <p align="center">